skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 Code for the FRS computation is in the script `compute_turtlebot_FRS.m`.
 We'll walk through a simplified version, so you can see what's different from the FRS computation above.
 This shows how to use the `compute_FRS` function from the RTD repo.
 This is really similar to the `FRS_computation_example_4.m` script in the [RTD repository](https://github.com/ramvasudevan/RTD).

-### Example 2

 Let's find the FRS for the 0.0 — 0.5 m/s case.
-This code is in `step_3_ex_2_compute_turtlebot_FRS.m`.
+This code is in `step_3_compute_turtlebot_FRS.m`.
 Before writing any code, let's specify the optimization program we'll use to find the FRS:
 $$
 \begin{array}{clll}
 {\underset{V, I, D_1, D_2}{\inf}} & {\int_{Z\times K} I(z, k) d \lambda_{Z\times K}} & {} & {}\\